matildaexp/remote-latam/README.md

 - Zapier [Open Positions](https://zapier.com/jobs)

 > [!NOTE]
-> This table is continuously updated as new opportunities arise.
+> This list is continuously updated as new opportunities arise.

 ## Contributing